-First we converted the bare minimum amount of moles of light needed per day into micromoles.
+First I converted the bare minimum amount of moles of light needed per day into micromoles.
 The bare minimum 20 moles = 20,000,000 micromoles.

 Next you need to divide by the amount of time your grow light would be shining on your plants.

-During vegetation most people set their grow lights to 18 hours on/6 hours off.
+During the vegetative phase most people set their grow lights to 18 hours on, and 6 hours off.

-Repeat this calculation with 40,000,000 micromoles to see how we arrived at the micromole numbers for the 40 mole per day target.
+Repeat this calculation with 40,000,000 micromoles to see how we arrived at the intensity numbers for the 40 mole per day target.

 If you already own a grow light and you’re concerned whether the PPFD output is high enough, you can measure your grow light’s PPFD output with this PPFD meter: